 And in this table, a look at the states with the lowest percentage.

-- If you’re borrowing a friend’s car and you don’t have your own insurance.
+- If you’re borrowing a friend’s car and you don’t have your own insurance

-- If you own a small business and have employees that drive their own cars for their jobs.
+- If you own a small business and have employees that drive their own cars for their jobs

-- If you’re an administrator at a school and need proof of insurance for parents to drive for field trips.
+- If you’re an administrator at a school and need proof of insurance for parents to drive for field trips

 In some of these situations, you may have a vested interest in the car, so finding out the insurance status is to your benefit.

 You’re not the only person who can be affected by a driver without insurance in an accident.

-If you know someone is driving around uninsured, it’s your responsibility as a driver and a citizen to alert the proper authorities.
+If you know someone is driving uninsured, it’s your responsibility as a driver and a citizen to alert the proper authorities.
 Without coverage, they could cause an accident that ends up costing someone else a lot of money.

 Free Auto Insurance Comparison

-Enter your zip code below to view companies that have cheap auto insurance rates.
+Enter your ZIP code below to view companies that have cheap auto insurance rates.

 Secured with SHA-256 Encryption